r7wang/misc/gcloud/spanner/README.md

     * Some performance benchmarking can be found [here](https://www.lightspeedhq.com/blog/google-cloud-spanner-good-bad-ugly/).
     * Streak talks about tradeoffs between Spanner and Bigtable [here](https://www.youtube.com/watch?v=3aHBkfBRFEU), highlighting a complex analytical query.
 * Modifying the primary key requires deleting and rewriting the data, approximately equivalent to a migration.
+* Autoscaling can not be set as a policy and must be implemented at the application level through the RPC or REST API.

+## Architectural Notes
+* Has advanced implementation of the following techniques:
+    * Distributed query execution, including compilation and execution of joins, consuming query results from parallel workers.
+    * Range extraction, deciding which servers should process a query, and how to minimize the row ranges scanned and locked by each server.
+* Replaced Bigtable SSTable stack with a blockwise-columnar store (Ressi), better optimized for hybrid OLTP/OLAP workloads, since 1H 2017.
+* Values are divided into active and inactive files.
+* Large (multi-page) values are segregated into separate files, allowing for rapid scans of tables without paying I/O cost of reading large values until they are needed.

 ## Further Investigation
 * How do we migrate existing data into Cloud Spanner?